Alexioner8/SNP-based_Proximity/README.md

 ## Overview

-This repository contains the scripts and workflows used for the analysis presented in the manuscript “Single-cell SNV-based Nearest Neighbor Cell Reconstruction provides evidence of SMC–Macrophage–Endothelial transdifferentiation events from clonal progenitors in human carotid plaques.”
+This repository contains the scripts and workflows used for the analysis presented in the manuscript “Single-cell SNV-based Nearest Neighbor Reconstruction provides evidence of Intercellular Plasticity and Clonal Evolution in Human Carotid Plaques”

 The scripts implement an SNV-sharing–based nearest-neighbor (NN) detection approach to infer clonal relationships among single cells, using SMART-seq2 data.
-The analysis integrates variant calling, quality control, and visualization pipelines to explore lineage relationships between vascular smooth muscle cells (SMCs), macrophages, and endothelial-like cells within human carotid artery plaques.
+The analysis integrates variant calling, quality control, and visualization pipelines to explore lineage relationships between vascular smooth muscle cells (SMCs), macrophages, and endothelial cells within human carotid artery plaques.

 ## Requirements